 Once you decide on the focus, then start to develop content.
 Whether it be your blog post, video or free teleclasses, center your keywords on this subset.
 Writing content around this subset gives you a higher likelihood of getting your results picked up when people search for that particular sub-phrase.

-These are the steps we took when we started branching out from Client Attraction to list building.
+These are the steps we took when we started branching out from The Leveraged Business to list building.
 I searched for the term “list building” and the competition was through the roof.
 There were tons and tons of marketing firms and established bloggers that had been generating content for those keywords over a significant period of time.
 I knew it would be difficult to compete and land above them in search results, so that’s when I decided to break it down into sub-categories.

 This is a smart way to address the big elephant in the room, so to speak.
 Focus on the less competitive level first and begin attracting traffic with that targeted approach.
 As we did this, we started to get traction for our bigger keywords too.
 The result?
 We were ultimately ranked higher for our umbrella keyword, which was list building!